visitscotland/vs-design-system/README.md

 - Colours and docs colours
 - Icons
 - Build scripts - description of each and highlight which ones we should be using
+- Setup of Vue and VueX as externals in the system components build